steveyegge/gastown

 Section titled “Workspace Management”gt install <path> # Initialize workspacegt rig add <name> <repo> # Add projectgt rig list # List projectsgt crew add <name> --rig <rig> # Create crew workspaceAgent Operations

-Section titled “Convoy (Work Tracking)”gt convoy create <name> [issues...] # Create convoygt convoy list # List all convoysgt convoy show [id] # Show convoy detailsgt convoy add-issue <issue> # Add issue to convoyConfiguration
+Section titled “Convoy (Work Tracking)”gt convoy create <name> [issues...] # Create convoy with issuesgt convoy list # List all convoysgt convoy show [id] # Show convoy detailsgt convoy add <convoy-id> <issue-id...> # Add issues to convoyConfiguration

 Section titled “Configuration”# Set custom agent commandgt config agent set claude-glm "claude-glm --model glm-4"gt config agent set codex-low "codex --thinking low"